fox-tech0/farm/README.md

-# Farm!
+# Farm was replaced

-Farm is a project written in python for generating fake forms.
-You can also print reciepts.
+Farm was replaced by carnival, and you can view it [here](https://github.com/fox-tech0/carnival)